needle-mirror/com.unity.entities/Documentation~/blob-assets-intro.md

-# Blob assets
+# Store immutable data with blob assets

-This section contains information about what blob assets are, how to create them and how to use them in Baking.
+This section contains information about using blob assets to store immutable data.

 |**Topic**|**Description**|
 |---|---|